stas2k/horaco_exporter/README.md

 ## Scraping with Prometheus

-The exporter is scraped in a simmilar manner to a blackbox_exporter.
+The exporter is scraped in a similar manner to a blackbox_exporter.

 The following configuration is a good starting point for allowlist mode: